Understand Wealth Transfers

 Research shows that the majority of people are terrible at determining when to be in or out of the markets.
 Maybe this dismal performance could be attributed to their own misunderstood risk tolerance.
 Maybe it’s just their inability to take the time or energy to wisely manage their investments.

 What if investors could choose a money manager that knows your risk tolerance, that knows when to be in or out of the market, always has the time and is ready to choose the best investments?
-What if the fee for this manager was a fraction of what most places charge?
+What if the fee for this manager was a fraction of what most places charge OR if you pay a much lower fee because you are a client of ours?
+Ask us about how we work.
+You will see that we provide you with an amazingly low cost to help you have great management while you are working with us (a flat and ridiculously low fee no matter the size of your portfolio).
+Then after 6 months we will discuss if you wish to continue using our management systems OR move to a manage it yourself system or you are free to transfer anywhere else you want.

 It requires a valuable lesson to choose to have professional help, that you wanted and were willing to buy.
 However, it does come at a cost.
 Depending on your arrangement, let’s compare just the management fee’s impact and how much of your hard earned money may be transferring away without your knowledge.
 We’ll keep everything else the same: rate of return, inflation, investments selected, no distributions and timeframe.